Boston & Maine 1113

 Built by General Motors, Electro-Motive Division, LaGrange, Illinois, October, 1941

 B&M 1113 is seen for the last time in its original B&M livery at North Adams, MA on May 27,1959 shortly before its sale to the Holyoke Water Power Company.
 Photo courtesy of Boston & Maine Railroad Historical Society.
 Photo Credit: Harry A. Frye Collection.

 1113 is equipped with a 6-cylinder, model 567 prime mover and generates 600hp.
 1113 retains many of its original characteristics and BSRM has developed a multiphase restoration program for the classic EMD.
-A period correct bell and horn were purchased to replace the missing components, its batteries have been brought back to life and several other items have been sent out for restoration.
-Mechanical inspections continue, quotes for metal repair, glass repair, sandblasting and paint are being acquired during 2018.
-BSRM is seeking donations to help restore the unit to full, operational condition and restore its original livery.
+A period correct bell and horn were purchased to replace those which were missing, its batteries have been brought back to life and several other items have been sent out for restoration.
+During 2020 many mechanical components of 1113 were restored, and numerous cosmetic pieces were cleaned, sandblasted, and painted.
+BSRM is seeking donations to help restore the unit to full, operational condition and restore it to its original B&M livery.
 At the end of the project, 1113 will once again proudly wear the Boston & Maine Railroad name and be preserved for future generations to appreciate and enjoy.
-1113 is assigned to BSRM's Hoosac Valley operations in North Adams/Adams, MA.
+1113 is assigned to BSRM's Hoosac Valley operations in Adams, MA.

 Sold to Holyoke Water Power in 1959, the company renumbered and repainted the locomotive into a unique blue, gray and white scheme.
 Seen here at the Boston & Maine shops in East Deerfield undergoing repairs.